 This post is dedicated to my mom.
-We spent some time with her back in April.
+We spent time with her back in April.
 I grew up in a tiny little town, with not many dining out options.
 Today, it is still a tiny town without many dining options.
-Of course, there is a Mexican restaurant; doesn’t every town have one?
+Of course, there is a Mexican restaurant.
+Doesn’t every town have one?
 Over a very filling lunch (think super-sized) she mentioned that she still remembers the refried pinto beans I use to make when I was a kid.
 She liked the texture of them.
-Funny thing is, I make them very often but have never shared the recipe until now.
+Funny thing is, I make them very often but have never shared my refried pinto beans until now.

 Lenny and I both love beans and we don’t discriminate, they are all good.
 Guilty pleasure, I loved refried beans, and usually order them instead of black beans when we are going Mexican.
 I love how creamy they are (thanks to lard), and I can not resist smearing them all over my tacos.
 I know, maybe a little weird.
 I do love them.